Mayor of Christchurch: List of deputy-mayors of Christchurch

 The position of deputy mayor was established in 1917.
 In the first meeting of the newly elected council on 7 May 1917, Alfred Williams was the first city councillor to be elected to the position.
 Five deputy-mayors were later elected as mayors: John Beanland, James Flesher, Dan Sullivan, Ernest Andrews, and George Manning.
 Four deputy-mayors were mayors before they served as deputies: Henry Thacker, John Archer, Robert Macfarlane, and Vicki Buck.
-Since October 2022, the current deputy mayor is Pauline Cotter, who is representing the Innes ward.
+Since October 2025, the current deputy mayor is Victoria Henstock, who represents the Papanui ward.